bmoregeo/Beef-Cakes/README.md

 Process
 ----------

+==Prep (5 minutes)
 1. Preheat the oven to 350 degrees.
 2. Using the knife, cut small holes in the bottom of the cup cake tin.
 This will allow grease and all the bad stuff leak out the bottom of the tin.
+3. Smash up the stale bread into smaller bits
+4. Pull the bacon out and set aside for a bit.
+5. Practice your turkey calls... you'll need this later

+==Making the Turkey Cups (15 minutes)
-3. Open the package of turkey bacon and layer the turkey bacon across the cup cake tin.
+1. Open the package of `turkey bacon` and layer the turkey bacon across the cup cake tin.
 Make sure to fill in the bottom of the cupcake tin.
 The turkey bacon will be used as a container to hold the ground turkey mixture.
-4. Put the cupcake tins on the cookie sheet and throw the turkey bacon cups in the oven for 15 minutes.
+2. Put the cupcake tins on the cookie sheet and throw the turkey bacon cups in the oven for 15 minutes.
 This should crisp up the turkey bacon.

-5. Pull the bacon out and set aside for a bit.
+==Mixing the Turkey Mixture (20 minutes)
-6. Brown the Onion and Garlic in a pan with a little bit of oil and salt.
+1. Brown the Onion and Garlic in a pan with a little bit of oil and salt.
 Take the Onion/Garlic combo off the heat and let it cool down.
-7. Throw the Ground Turkey, French and Onion Soup mix, Browned Onion/Garlic, Bread and Eggs in a big bowl.
+2. Throw the `Ground Turkey`, `French and Onion Soup mix`, `Browned Onion/Garlic`, `Stale Bread Bits` and `Eggs` in a big bowl.
 Mix together until uniform consistency.
-8. Create 12 uniform meatballs and insert into the cupcake tin.
+3. Create 12 uniform meatballs and insert into the cupcake tin.

+==Baking (1 hour 15 minutes)
-9. Tent the cupcake tin with aluminum foil and throw it in the oven.
+1. Tent the cupcake tin with aluminum foil and throw it in the oven.
-10. Bake at 350 degrees for 45 minutes.
+2. Bake at 350 degrees for 45 minutes.
-11. Uncover and bake for another 15 minutes or until center of Turkey Cake is 165 degrees.
+3. Uncover and bake for another 15 minutes or until center of Turkey Cake is 165 degrees.
-12. Let them bad boys cool for 10-15 minutes.
+4. Let them bad boys cool for 10-15 minutes.

+==Serving
-13. Using the tong, pull the Turkey Cakes and place them on a serving tray.
+1. Using the tong, pull the Turkey Cakes and place them on a serving tray.
-14. Frost the Turkey Cakes with sour cream and sprinkle with diced chives and cayenne pepper.
+2. Frost the Turkey Cakes with sour cream and sprinkle with diced chives and cayenne pepper.
+3. Call your family to the table with your Turkey call
-15. Serve!
+4. Serve!